-But a lot of the companies out there, they have 400 or 500 gallons, which is ridiculous.
-I'll be covering that aspect further on, together with why you don't need so much water with your air circulation.
-So that'll make sense a little bit further into this.
+But a lot of the name brand companies out there have 400 or 500 gallon tanks.
+We will be covering that aspect further on along with why you do not need so much water with your air circulation.

-I personally like and recommend low amounts of water.
-The most efficient things on the planet are low-volume.
+Alternative Heating & Supplies experts recommend low amounts of water.
+The most efficient things on the planet are low-volume by nature.
 Domestic hot water tanks with fast recovery are usually 30 to 40 gallons or the most energy-efficient thing are tankless hot water heaters.
 No water.

 The most energy-efficient boilers, in-house boilers, have 7 or 8 gallons.
-So water is not the magic trick, recovery is the magic trick.
+Water is not the magic trick.
+Recovery on the other hand, is the magic trick.

 DIY Wood Boiler Kits and Plans

 The doors that we sell are fan-induced, which will solve a lot of your water issues.
 If you get a couple hundred gallons, you should have no problem having a good recovery because the doors at Alternative Heating & Supplies will provide an excellent recovery rate.

 Burn chamber size depends on how large your house is, what the burn chamber size is for and how much surface area you need to transfer the heat from the chamber to the water.

 People who have an average sized home, anywhere from 1,200 to 4,000 square feet, usually require 3 to 4 feet of burn chamber depth.
 If you have around 3 or 4 feet in diameter resorting to a circle, so, 3 or 4 feet deep - 38 to 48 inches in width - it should be plenty of surface area that allows you wood storage, that is what gets you the burn times.
 Burn times are what the point of storing wood for 12 to 24 burns inside the unit.